Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras: Categorified central extensions and etale Lie 2-groups

-The requirement on $A$ to be discrete shall enable us to take an easy way back to Lie algebras from smooth generalised central extensions (cf.\ Proposition \ref{prop:s.g.c.e.-yield-central-extensions-of-lie-alg}).
-Is is not crucial for the definition to make sense.
+\begin{tabsection} The requirement on a s.g.c.e. to be a sequence in \emph{\'etale} Lie 2-group will enable us to take an easy way to central extensions of Lie algebras (cf.\ Proposition \ref{prop:s.g.c.e.-yield-central-extensions-of-lie-alg}).
+The \'etalness is not crucial for the definition to make sense, the same definition of course also works in \cat{Lie 2-Grp}.
+The following lemma is immediate from the definitions. \end{tabsection}